department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/engineering/Load Testing/10-10EZ Load Testing report.md

 - This endpoint connects to both the HCA E&E API and the MPI API.

 ### Test configuration
-We tested 4,114 requests through the Enrollment Eligibility endpoint, sending 6.86 requests per second.
+We tested 4,114 requests at 6.86 requests per second through the Enrollment Eligibility endpoint, at over 900x usual volume.

 ### Results
 | Endpoint           | # Requests | # Failures |  Requests / s |